🧠 What Does Pathological Meaning? Definition in Medicine, Psychology, and Real-Life Terms

 In other words, when something is described as pathological, it is abnormal or caused by a medical or psychological condition.
 The term comes from the Greek word pathos, meaning “suffering” or “disease.”

-🏥 What Does Pathological Mean in Medical Terms?
+🏥 What Does Pathological Meaning in Medical Terms?

 In medical language, pathological refers to diseased tissues, conditions, or processes.
 It’s often used in diagnoses, reports, and pathology labs.